rahimklaber/dhtKt/README.md

 * should probably make the server and client separate.
 * If predecessor fails, it should be removed from the finger table.

+## Bugs

+1. When a node quits without shutting down the channels (sockets), It's seems that the sockects aren't closed.